-One of my primordial publishing endeavors involved conducting an interview with legendary progressive trance duo Underworld.
-This article was written for the Daily Trojan and published in 2010: my senior year at the University of Southern California.
+One of my early publishing endeavors involved conducting an interview with the groundbreaking U.K. trance duo Underworld.
+This article was written for the Daily Trojan and published in 2010—my senior year at the University of Southern California.

 The music we dance to began with Throbbing Gristle’s infamous mash-ups of industrial clangs and images of penetration.